hbrobotics/hbrc_ros_robot_platform/electrical/master_board/README.md

   host an Arduino shield on top if it so desires.

 What all of this means is that ZIO connectors are a central design constraint for the HR2.
-In general, the Morpho connectors connect to almost (but not quite all) of the associated STM32F microcontroller mounted on the Nucleo-144 board.
 Since there are fewer ZIO pins, not all of the signals on the Morpho pins can be mapped to the ZIO pins.